Amman Stock Exchange Records Marginal Decline In Trading

 (MENAFN- Jordan News Agency)

 Amman, Apr.
-1 (Petra) - The Amman Stock Exchange concluded Monday its trading session with approximately 1.5 million shares exchanged through 1,507 transactions, totaling around JD2.7 million.
+2 (Petra) - The Amman Stock Exchange concluded Tuesday trading with approximately 3 million shares changing hands across 1,572 transactions, totaling about JD4 million.

-The stock index slightly decreased to 2,437, marking a 0.02 percent drop from the last session's close.
+The stock index experienced a marginal decrease to point 2,437, down by 0.01 percent compared to the previous session's close.

-Analyzing the performance of listed companies, it revealed that 21 entities experienced a decrease in their share values, while 22 entities witnessed an increase, and 21 remained unchanged.
+Analyzing the closing prices of listed companies, 27 firms witnessed a decline in share value, while 21 saw increases, and 23 remained stable.

 Legal Disclaimer: